alexbarthnet/PowerShell/README.md

 # PowerShell!
-A random assortment of PowerShell scripts that might be useful to more people than just me!
+A random assortment of PowerShell scripts that might be useful to more people than just me.